Learning about Liver Cancer: Early Diagnosis and Risk

 Imaging Tests

-These tests create pictures of your liver inside your body:
+These are tests that generate images of your liver in your body:

 Liver Biopsy